FrameMaker vs InDesign

 The two programs share a number of features.
 Both allow you to design the page structure with master pages, including the ability to pull live data off the page to display chapter and section headings for quick reference.
 Both programs support paragraph styles and character styles to make quick work of text formatting.
 If tables are prevalent in your publications, you’ll be glad to know that both programs offer table styles to quickly and uniformly lay out your tables.

 So how do you figure out which one to purchase and use for your work?
 InDesign excels at shorter, multi-story publications such as brochures, flyers, newsletters and magazines.
 It is chock-full of high-end typography controls such as automatic ligatures, tracking, kerning, glyphs, hanging punctuation, drop-caps, and more.
 FrameMaker can produce the multi-story pubs, but it is very cumbersome.
 FrameMaker excels at laying out long, multi-chapter publications.
 With the strong and flexible numbering options, you can make quick work of table, figure and section numbering, plus you can add cross-references, equations, conditional text, all sorts of hypertext links, and user variables.
-InDesign CS4 has added more long document support, but I still reach for FrameMaker to tackle my most complicated technical manuals.
+InDesign has added more long document support over the years, but I still reach for FrameMaker to tackle my most complicated technical manuals.